davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     :width: 400
     :alt: Picture of the GUI communication between the Epucks

-In this window, you will be able to monitor how many pending messages the E-pucks have.
+In this window, you will be able to :

+* Monitor how many pending messages the E-pucks have.
+* Send messages to robots.

 If a robot lose the communication with the host, then it will disapear from the list and all its pending messages will be remove.